 There are over 1,700 listed buildings within Waverley of which around 360 are within Farnham.
-The quality of the historic buildings within the conservation area is considered to be very high and all are, in the main, well maintained.
-There are some especially important groups of Georgian buildings in Castle Street and West Street (N. Pevsner, I Nairn, B Cherry, "Surrey", 1962, Page 229).
+The quality of the historic buildings within the conservation area is considered to be very high, and there are some especially important groups of Georgian buildings.
+As the value of properties within Farnham is higher than the national average (in August 2011 a 3 bedroom property is approximately 40% higher in value than the national average - source www.mouseprice.com), this supports owners to keep their buildings in good order.